pancongliang/openshift/identity-provider/rhsso/readme.md

   ```

 * Create RH-SSO user, If need to create multiple users, repeat this step after changing the variable value
-    > [!NOTE]
+  > **Note**
   > Can update properties in the YAML file and changes appear in the Red Hat Single Sign-On admin console,
   > however changes to the admin console do not update the custom resource.
   ```
   export USER_NAME=rhadmin
   export PASSWORD=redhat